tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 before the current one, cycle ``(n-2)`` the one before, cycle ``(n+1)`` the one after, etc.

-At any point, the tezos shell will not implicitly accept a branch whose fork point is in a cycle more than ``PRESERVED_CYCLES`` = 5 cycles in the past (that is *at least* 14 days, 5 hours, and 20 minutes).
+At any point, the Tezos shell will not implicitly accept a branch whose fork point is in a cycle more than ``PRESERVED_CYCLES`` = 5 cycles in the past (that is *at least* 14 days, 5 hours, and 20 minutes).